Some Further Reflections on Ancient Landmarks - Glenn Conjurske

 The Bible says, “Thou shalt not remove thy neighbour’s landmark, which they of old time have set in thine inheritance, which thou shalt inherit in the land that the Lord thy God giveth thee to possess it.”
 (Deut.
 19:14).
 The landmarks were set by men of old time, before we were born, and before we entered the land of our inheritance.
 Restless liberalism is never content with anything which “they of old time” have done, always supposing itself competent to do better.
 Sometimes that supposition may be true, for what “they of old time” have done is never perfect.
 But as a plain matter of fact, experience, and history, the changes which liberals make are most often for the worse, for they are commonly too rash, too shallow, and too bent upon change to make judicious changes.
 They know how to prove all things, but not to hold fast that which is good.
 The changes which solid conservatives make are more likely to be for the better, for they are not impatient of the work of their fathers, and move slowly and deliberately in any alterations which they make.

-And when we are dealing with anything which has acquired the status of an old landmark, we really have no business to change it at all, though I will grant there may be exceptions to this, as there are to most everything.
+When we are dealIng with anything which has acquired the status of an old landmark, we really have no business to change it at all, though I will grant there may be exceptions to this, as there are to most everything.
 If an old landmark is so intolerably misplaced as to cause more confusion and trouble where it is, than would be caused by its removal, we may be justified in removing it.
 Such cases are doubtless very rare, but I shall mention one a little further down.

 First, however, I wish to enlarge a little upon the nature of those things which may be properly regarded as old landmarks.
-In my former article I spoke primarily of the old terminology, but the principle may apply to many other things as well.
+In my former article, I spoke primarily of the old terminology, but the principle may apply to many other things as well.
 I believe it applies to everything in every sphere which “they of old time” have set, and which by long and universal usage has become the standard and customary practice.

 Take for example music notation, as it is written and printed.
 The symbols are all arbitrary, certainly having no divine origin or sanction.
 It is perhaps possible that some precocious brain could improve all of this, but the improvement would introduce such confusion in the realm of music as to be simply intolerable.
-The names of the notes, their shape and position on the score, the signs of the bass, tenor, and treble clefs, the symbols for rests and flats and sharps, and indeed the score itself—-all these are old landmarks.
+The names of the notes, their shape and position on the score, the signs of the bass, tenor, and treble clefs, the symbols for rests and flats and sharps, and indeed the score itself—all these are old landmarks.
 Their retention gives stability and ease to all who know music.
 To alter them, for any reason whatsoever, would introduce intolerable confusion, and for the sake of a gain which would be infinitesimal or nonexistent.

 The typewriter keyboard is another old landmark, which “they of old time” have set.
 To alter it now would introduce so much confusion into so many spheres that it is simply impracticable.
 We would not pretend that the typewriter keyboard is perfect, or that it has any divine sanction.
 Quite the reverse.
 It was designed purposely to prevent speed.
 To type too fast on the old typewriters resulted in tangling up the keys.
 There was room for only one key at a time in the striking position, and there must be time for the last key to be out of the way before the next key arrived.
 The keyboard was thus designed to prevent speed.
 We must reach for the “e” and the “i,” while the little-used “j” and “k” occupy the positions of honor on the “home” keys, under our best fingers on our right hand.
 This is not to facilitate speed, but precisely to prevent it.
 Now, with electronic typing, the need to prevent too much speed has entirely passed away, but the old keyboard remains, a relic, as the liberal would say, of the stone age.
 I understand that some attempts have been made to replace it, but these have met with little success.
 Those who would amend the typewriter keyboard must re-educate all of our heads also.
 They will find it easier to straighten the leaning tower of Pisa.

 The spelling of words, and the shapes of the letters of the alphabet are further examples of old landmarks.
 Though spoken language is doubtless of divine origin, we cannot pretend to any divine origin for written language, and certainly not for the letters of the alphabet or the spellings of the words.
 Each language has its own alphabet, and its own manner of spelling.
 These are old landmarks, which “they of old time” have set, and to attempt any alteration of them now could only produce endless confusion.
 Various liberals from time to time have set on foot various attempts to “reform” the spelling of English, but those attempts have failed.
 Liberals in the public schools in our own day have even advocated “creative spelling.”
 Such a plan is extremely foolish, the product of shallow heads which obviously understand nothing of the issues involved, and were it ever to succeed, the result would be confusion confounded.
 When the alphabet and the spelling are “reformed,” stability and ease must give place to confusion and difficulty, and all of our ties with the past must be greatly weakened.
-This is true whenever ancient landmarks are removed, in any sphere whatever.
+This is true whenever ancient landmarks are removed, in any sphere whatsoever.

 To read a book from “front” to “back,” and from left to right, is another example of an old landmark.
 It has no divine sanction.
 Hebrew and Syriac read from right to left, and the “front” and “back” of the books are just the reverse of Latin, Greek, and English.
 Yet to alter these, in any language at all, would produce no end of difficulty and confusion.
 Besides being obliged to re-educate our heads, all typewriters would require to be remade also.